Learn more about adoption in BC on this page and through Adoption Basics.

-Each year, 400 children and youth join British Columbia families through adoption.
-Over 1,200 children and youth in British Columbia are still waiting to be adopted.
-Every child needs a family where they feel secure and loved.
+Each year, hundreds of children and youth join British Columbia families through adoption or another form of permanency.
+But around 300 children and youth in British Columbia are still waiting to find permanency.
+Every child needs a support system that makes them feel secure and loved.

-Here you'll meet some of the wondeful kids, youth, and parents who make up our adoption community in BC!
+Here you'll meet some of the wonderful kids, youth, and parents who make up our adoption and permanency community in BC!

 The Destobel family includes parents Susanne and Shane, and son Howie, age 3.5.
 Howie came home at 7-month-old through Adopt BC Kids.
 His parents can’t get over how much their “little engineer” has grown.

 Meet the Thai-Abel family: parents Vince and Eric, and son Jamestin, age 6.
 After a long wait and incredible timing, Jamestin was finally welcomed home through Adopt BC Kids.

 When Nathaniel was 6 years old, the McKinney family was reunited by a family adoption through Adopt BC Kids.
 The McKinneys want to encourage more Indigenous families to consider adopting, particularly if there are family members in care.